stlab/libraries/_posts/2020-12-01-forest-introduction.md

 ### Iterator Advancement

-While pointing at a node, there are always two ways an iterator could advance: the leading out edge, or the trailing out edge.
+While pointing at a node, there are always two ways an iterator could advance: the leading out-edge, or the trailing out-edge.
 The rule of thumb for iterator advancement is that iterators prefer the edge they are on.
-Thus, if an iterator is on the leading edge of a node, it will advance through the leading out edge (and so for a trailing edge iterator.)
+Thus, if an iterator is on the leading edge of a node, it will advance through the leading out-edge (and so for a trailing edge iterator.)

 There are two specific cases where this rule does not hold.
-The first is on a leaf node, where the leading out edge of the node arrives at the trailing in edge of that same node.
+The first is on a leaf node, where the leading out-edge of the node arrives at the trailing in-edge of that same node.
 In this case, the iterator is flipped from leading to trailing.
-The second is when an iterator traverses from the trailing out edge of a node to the leading in edge of its next sibling.
+The second is when an iterator traverses from the trailing out-edge of a node to the leading in-edge of its next sibling.
 In this case, the iterator is flipped from the trailing to leading.

 ### Edge Flipping